terhnt/freewalletuno-desktop/README.md

-FreeWallet - Desktop Wallet
+FreeWallet Uno - Desktop Wallet
 ---
-FreeWallet is a free wallet which supports Bitcoin and Counterparty.
+FreeWallet is a free wallet which supports Unobtanium and Unoparty.

 Build Notes
 ---